karunya-venugopalan/ML_Assistant/README.md

 The files in Output files are as follows:
 1. TextPdf.pdf - Consists of the text part of the Analysis process
-2. plots.pdf - Consists of the plots done in the Analysis process
+2. plots.pdf - Consists of the plots done in the Analysis process.
+A few sample screenshots are given below:

 3. combined_output.pdf - Combination of the above two files
 4. test_copy.csv - copy of the test.csv which was provided along with a new column with the prediction made by the program